Spacetimes with no position drift

-All conformally flat perfect fluid metrics were found by Stephani \cite{Step1967,Step2003}.
-For the sake of comparison, for a while we switch to the signature $(- + + +)$ that was used in Ref. \cite{KoKo2018}.
+We will show here that the Stephani metrics obey (\ref{5.1}), so zero Weyl tensor and a perfect fluid source constitute together a sufficient condition for (\ref{5.1}) to hold.
+For a while we switch to the signature $(- + + +)$ that was used in Ref. \cite{KoKo2018}.
 The expanding Stephani metric is

 where